MISP/misp-book/categories-and-types/README.md

 *   **whois-registrant-email**: The e-mail of a domain's registrant, obtained from the WHOIS information.
 *   **whois-registrant-phone**: The phone number of a domain's registrant, obtained from the WHOIS information.
 *   **whois-registrant-name**: The name of a domain's registrant, obtained from the WHOIS information.
-*   **whois-registar**: The registar of the domain, obtained from the WHOIS information.
+*   **whois-registrar**: The registrar of the domain, obtained from the WHOIS information.
 *   **whois-creation-date**: The date of domain's creation, obtained from the WHOIS information.
 *   **targeted-threat-index**:
 *   **mailslot**: MailSlot interprocess communication